suvash/one-time/README.md

 ## Project Maturity

-One-Time is a new library, however should be feature complete and fairly stable.
+One-Time is a feature complete and fairly stable library, given the small surface area of it's intent.
+Bugfixes and dependency updated will be made as needed.

 ## Installation